Zapato 3: Overview

 The original members included Javier Avellaneda (leading voice), Fernando Batoni (bass), Pedro Romero (guitar), and Ernesto Rodríguez (drums).
 The final iteration of the group was Carlos Segura (vocals, coros, percussion), Cesar Domínguez (drums), Jaime Verdaguer (fender rhodes), Fernando Batoni (guitar), Jesús Piñango (tambourine), Hilda Carmona, Álvaro Segura (coros), Korg Synthesizer (keyboards, guitar), Manuel Barrios (saxophone), Diego Marquez (mixing), Mauricio Arcas (percussion), and Juan Bautista López (coros, vocals, guitar).

 Zapato 3 was founded in early 1984 by a group of students from Santiago de León de Caracas High School, got together to form what would be the first generation of the band; later on, Ingrid Dreissing entered the band to sing lead vocals.
 Consecutively, Ernesto Rodríguez left the band opening the doors for José Félix Avellaneda to take over drums.
-Some rumors suggested that Rodríguez had left the band due to a conflict with Dreissing; Dreissing left the band not long after, leaving the band without a lead vocalist.
+Rodríguez and Dreissing left the band, leaving the band without a lead vocalist.

-Finally, Javier Avellaneda decided to take over the role of leading voice of the band.
-As this is considered somewhat a lengthy beginning in the band it is also obvious the different musical approaches and influences in the group itself.
-It was a good opportunity to define the genre they would develop themselves into.
-During the changes of vocal members, it was obvious the punk influence they were under, Eventually, new changes brought Diego Marquez in the drums -who would later on be replaced by Mauricio Cepeda- at this point they were a more social-oriented- lyrics band.
-The last significant change in the members of the band before reaching somewhat some members stability was the addition to the group in 1986 of Jorge Ramirez in the guitars later on substituted by Álvaro Segura.
+Javier Avellaneda decided to take over the role of leading voice of the band.
+New changes brought Diego Marquez in the drums.The last significant change in the members of the band before reaching somewhat some members stability was the addition to the group in 1986 of Jorge Ramirez in the guitars later on substituted by Álvaro Segura.
 Pass this point the group had advertised themselves as a three men band, formed by Fernando Batoni (bass), Javier Avellaneda (voice) and Álvaro Segura (guitars).
 They decided to function without a steady drummer by using an electronic drum kit.
 Changes were not over: by late 1988, Javier Avellaneda left the band to have Carlos Segura take over the vocal role and announced the re-incorporation of Diego Márquez in the drums.
 After this change, it was obvious the band had already lost some of the underground following that had developed in the local scene.
 Nevertheless this was by far the most stable point of the group in terms of band members.